Welcome to the Happy Kids family

 They can offer advice on things like getting more regular sleep patterns and trying different foods.
 They will also support you in giving you ideas on what learning you can do at home with your child and keep you up to date with your child’s progress.

 Feel free to talk openly with your Key Person; we understand that you know your child more than anyone else and we value any ideas you have.
-When you collect your child they will give you feedback about your child’s day and share significant events with you.
+When you collect your child they, or another member of the team will give you feedback about your child’s day and share significant events with you.
 Although your Key Person will take the lead role with your child, all team members will be involved in your child’s progress and achievements during their time at Happy Kids.

 Early Years Foundation Stage (EYFS)